Nervosys/Botnix/pkgs/development/cuda-modules/README.md

 > [!NOTE]
 > This document is meant to help CUDA maintainers understand the structure of
-> the CUDA packages in Nixpkgs.
+> the CUDA packages in Botpkgs.
 It is not meant to be a user-facing document.
 > For a user-facing document, see [the CUDA section of the manual](../../../doc/languages-frameworks/cuda.section.md).

 The files in this directory are added (in some way) to the `cudaPackages`